How to Fill out Your Medical School Application - AAMC AMCAS

 • Anything involving courses at a higher education institution or college prep work

 So, how do you send transcripts to AMCAS?
-If your program does not send transcripts, it must send an official letter stating as such at your request to AMCAS application.
+If your program does not send transcripts, it must send an official letter stating the same at your request for the AMCAS application.
 Paper transcripts are accepted from all institutions, but PDF eTranscripts are only accepted from approved senders.

 Inaccurate, incomplete, or otherwise incorrect transcripts are the number one cause of delays and missed deadlines.
 Ensure your transcripts are complete and accurate before you request to have them sent.